 Performing throughout New England and touring with a variety of groups, Mike also leads his own quartet, and plays saxophone in the jazz fusion group City of Four.
 Mike has performed in historic venues, like Boston’s Symphony Hall and Worcester’s Mechanic’s Hall, as well as in notorious jazz venues like Dizzy’s Club Coca-Cola and Sculler’s Jazz Club, among others.

-Some of Mike’s recent achievements include the Lead Tenor chair in the 2015 Mid-Atlantic Jazz Orchestra directed by trumpeter Sean Jones, being named a 2014 Winner of the ASCAP Herb Alpert Young Jazz Composer Awards, two Downbeat Student Music Outstanding Performance Awards, and being named the 2013 Presser Scholar of Music at the University of Massachusetts.
+Some of Mike’s recent achievements include the Lead Tenor chair in the 2015 Mid-Atlantic Jazz Orchestra directed by trumpeter Sean Jones, being named a 2014 Winner of the ASCAP Herb Alpert Young Jazz Composer Awards, five Downbeat Student Music Outstanding Performance/Arrangement Awards, and being named the 2013 Presser Scholar of Music at the University of Massachusetts.

 Along with commissioned works in both the jazz and symphonic realms, his composition, “Scalene Scene” was performed in March 2016 by the 360ᵒ Jazz Initiative Ensemble at the UNC Chapel Hill.
 In 2015, a collection of his original music was released on the album Pictures Around Us, and was performed as part of a short tour of the Nashville, TN area.
 In 2014, he was named a winning composer in the Herb Alpert Young Jazz Composer Awards presented by ASCAP for his composition, “Time to Go”.
 Mike’s roots as a composer are in tune-writing for chamber groups and in computer-sequenced music.
 Currently, Mike writes and arranges for jazz combos, big bands, rock bands, saxophone quartets, sax choirs, concert bands, wind ensembles, and other ensemble formats.